The Viking Planet in Media

 New York Times about vikings in Oslo

-A permanent Viking exhibition opened this summer at the Museum of Cultural History, and Viking Planet, a private entertainment center described as a “visual portal to the Viking age” with digital recreations of the lifestyle, opened next to City Hall in Oslo.
+A permanent Viking exhibition opened this summer at the Museum of Cultural History, and Viking Planet, a private entertainment centre described as a “visual portal to the Viking age” with digital recreations of the lifestyle, opened next to City Hall in Oslo.

 VRFocus: Be a Virtual Viking

-Virtual reality (VR) has a unique way of bringing history alive, with museums and other institutions using the technology to help visitors visualise past events.
+Virtual reality (VR) has a unique way of bringing history alive, with museums and other institutions using the technology to help visitors visualize past events.
 And this is exactly what The Viking Planet has done for a new centre opening up this week in Oslo, Norway.